najibghadri/Shapr3DHomework/README.md

 ## Modifications for real production
 The architecture should be microservice based.
- - Request server / front-end server - I suggest EC2 instance with node.js cluster (and nginx).
+ - Request server + front-end server - I suggest an EC2 instance with Node.js cluster (and nginx). (server.js)
+ - Processing server - Other EC2 instance(s) focused both on CPU and RAM. (compress.js)
  - Cache server - I suggest Redis on AWS ElastiCache
  - Database server - I suggest PostgreSQL on RDS
  - Storage server - I suggest AWS S3
- - Processing server - Other EC2 instance(s) focused both on CPU and RAM.

 Conversion should definitely be separate from the front-end server, because it is both CPU and RAM intensive, especially if the specified rate (100.000 requests/day) holds.